 Holy Cross Online Learning is a new venture creating opportunities for enhanced engagement with off-campus communities and serving as a venue for faculty to continue to develop innovative instructional methods, which also benefits our students on campus.

-The Alumni & Friends Book Discussion is open to all Holy Cross alumni, parents and friends.
+Every Online Learning course is open to Holy Cross alumni, parents and friends.

 Is there a cost to register?

 There is no cost to register or participate.
 This is a free noncredit course opportunity for Holy Cross alumni, parents and friends.

 Do I need a special kind of computer/web browser to participate in this course?

 The following are the system requirements from the EdX website:

 - Most current browsers will work with edX.org.
 For best performance, we recommend current versions of Chrome or Firefox.

 - Most courses can be taken on any desktop or laptop computer that has an internet connection and can run an up to date browser.
 Mobile devices like smartphones, tablets or iPads, can also be used to access our courses, though some more advanced problem types and content features may not function properly.